syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Loading-and-Saving/loading-and-saving-excel-files-in-docker-c-sharp.md

 ---
 title: Loading and Saving Excel in Docker | Syncfusion
-description: Explains how to load and save an Excel files in Docker using Syncfusion Excel library.
+description: Explains how to load and save an Excel files in Docker using Syncfusion .NET Core Excel library (XlsIO) without Microsoft Excel or interop dependencies.
 platform: document-processing
 control: XlsIO
 documentation: UG